janosg/dl_intro/docs/source/lecture_7.md

 ## Topic

-In this lecture we fine-tune a transformer model and use GPUs for the first time.
+In this lecture we fine tune transformer models and use a GPU for the first time.

 ## Lecture Slides